ctechfilmuniversity/lecture_ss25_academic_methodologies/docs/04_submissions/drews/am_02_drews.md

 My contribution to this topic will be the selection of projects and my further analysis where I summarise, categorize and potentially find reoccurring patterns between the projects.
 At the moment I have only mentioned narrative style, user experience and cultural significance significance as some of the ways I will be analysing each project but this is open to change since I might change them or add to it according to all the further readings I will be doing.

-I have also mentioned that I will be only doing this analysis for AR projects however, I might include VR projects and make this asses interactive media in general.
+I have also mentioned that I will be only doing this analysis for AR projects however, I might include VR projects and make this assess interactive media in general.
 I read a paper that favours AR due to it allowing for a more collaborative experience but, if I find VR projects or readings that change my mind and include VR.

 Two readings I am interested in at the moment: